-Division 376 Films generally (tax offsets for Australian production expenditure)
+Chapter 3 Specialist liability rulesPart 3-45 Rules for particular industries and occupationsDivision 376 Films generally (tax offsets for Australian production expenditure)

-Specia Special Australian expenditure Item Type of expenditure 1 Australian development expenditure development expenditure on the film to the extent to which it is incurred for, or is reasonably attributable to: (a) goods and services provided in Australia; or (b) the use of land located in Australia; or (c) the use of goods that are located in Australia at the time they are used in the making of the film [see subsection (2)] 2 Expenditure incurred in acquiring Australian copyright expenditure incurred to acquire copyright, or a licence in relation to copyright, in a pre-existing work for use in the film if the copyright is held by an individual or a company that is an Australian resident 3 Expenditure incurred in producing Australian copyrighted promotional material expenditure incurred in producing material for use in publicising or otherwise promoting the film if the copyright in the material is held by an individual or a company that is an Australian resident 4 Expenditure incurred in producing additional content expenditure incurred in producing audio or visual content for the film otherwise than for use in the first copy of the film, to the extent that the expenditure is incurred in Australia prior to the completion of the film 5 Regulations expenditure prescribed by the regulations 6 Certain financing expenditure expenditure incurred in Australia prior to the end of the income year in which completion of the film occurs in respect of any of the following: (a) insurance related to making the film; (b) fees for audit services and legal services provided in Australia in relation to raising and servicing the financing of the film which are incurred by the company that makes, or is responsible for making, the film; (c) fees for incorporation and liquidation of the company that makes or is
+Special Australian expenditure Item Type of expenditure 1 Australian development expenditure development expenditure on the film to the extent to which it is incurred for, or is reasonably attributable to: (a) goods and services provided in Australia; or (b) the use of land located in Australia; or (c) the use of goods that are located in Australia at the time they are used in the making of the film [see subsection (2)] 2 Expenditure incurred in acquiring Australian copyright expenditure incurred to acquire copyright, or a licence in relation to copyright, in a pre-existing work for use in the film if the copyright is held by an individual or a company that is an Australian resident 3 Expenditure incurred in producing Australian copyrighted promotional material expenditure incurred in producing material for use in publicising or otherwise promoting the film if the copyright in the material is held by an individual or a company that is an Australian resident 4 Expenditure incurred in producing additional content expenditure incurred in producing audio or visual content for the film otherwise than for use in the first copy of the film, to the extent that the expenditure is incurred in Australia prior to the completion of the film 5 Regulations expenditure prescribed by the regulations

-To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-Special Australian expenditure
+258 Income Tax Assessment Act 1997 Compilation No. 230 Compilation date: 01/01/2022 Registered: 07/02/2022

-Item Type of expenditure

-responsible for making the film.

-- (2) Legal costs are covered by item 1 of the table in subsection (1) only if they relate to: - (a) writers' contracts; or - (b) chain of title and other copyright issues.

-376-155 Qualifying Australian production expenditure-specific exclusions

-Despite sections 376-145, 376-150, 376-165 and 376-170, the following expenditure of a company is not qualifying Australian production expenditure of a company on a film:

-- (a) expenditure that is incurred when: - (i) the company is a foreign resident; and - (ii) the company does not have both a permanent establishment in Australia and an ABN; - (b) expenditure in relation to: - (i) remuneration and other benefits provided to an individual for the individual's services in relation to the making of the film; or - (ii) travel and other costs associated with the services an individual provides in relation to the making of the film; if the individual: - (iii) is not a member of the cast; and - (iv) enters Australia to work on the film for less than 2 consecutive calendar weeks; - (c) expenditure prescribed by the regulations.

-^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+Specia l Australian expenditure Item Type of expenditure 6 Certain financing expenditure expenditure incurred in Australia prior to the end of the income year in which completion of the film occurs in respect of any of the following: (a) insurance related to making the film; (b) fees for audit services and legal services provided in Australia in relation to raising and servicing the financing of the film which are incurred by the company that makes, or is responsible for making, the film; (c) fees for incorporation and liquidation of the company that makes or is responsible for making the film.
+(2) Legal costs are covered by item 1 of the table in subsection (1) only if they relate to: (a) writers' contracts; or (b) chain of title and other copyright issues.
+5 Qualifying Australian production expenditure-specific exclusions Despite sections 376-145, 376-150, 376-165 and 376-170, the following expenditure of a company is not qualifying Australian production expenditure of a company on a film: (a) expenditure that is incurred when: (i) the company is a foreign resident; and (ii) the company does not have both a permanent establishment in Australia and an ABN; (b) expenditure in relation to: (i) remuneration and other benefits provided to an individual for the individual's services in relation to the making of the film; or (ii) travel and other costs associated with the services an individual provides in relation to the making of the film if the individual: To find I definitions of asterisked terms, see the Dictionary, starting at section 995-1.

+Income Tax Assessment Act 1997 259 Compilation No. 230 Compilation date: 01/01/2022 Registered: 07/02/2022

+- (iii) is not a member of the cast; and - (iv) enters Australia to work on the film for less than 2 consecutive calendar weeks; - (c) expenditure prescribed by the regulations.